Overview

 Orientation meeting

-We will have an orientation meeting to provide students with relevant information and useful tools to familiarize them with their host country and the program ahead.
+An orientation meeting provides students with essential information and helpful tools to prepare for the host country and the program ahead.

 Overnight in homestay